-I'm a postdoctoral researcher in the Data Science Institute at the University of Chicago, working on the Data Ecology initiative with Raul Castro Fernandez.
+I'm a postdoc at the Data Science Institute at the University of Chicago, working with Alex Kale.

 My research is at the intersection of behavioral economics and computer science.
 I study how human behavior shapes the societal impact of new technologies.

-During my PhD, I focused on algorithmic fairness, specifically how well-intended policies and system interventions can fail when placed in the hands of (biased) humans.
-In my postdoc, I study collective inefficiencies that may arise when systems optimize strictly for the individual, with the goal to inform more robust organizational design and socio-technical systems.
+During my PhD, I focused on algorithmic fairness, specifically how well-intended policies and system interventions may fail when interacting with (biased) human users.
+In my current postdoc, I study collective inefficiencies that may arise when AI models and applications optimize strictly for the individual, with the goal of informing more robust organizational design and socio-technical systems.

 I completed my PhD in Economics at the University of Hamburg, where I was supervised by Gerd Muehlheusser (Economics) and Judith Simon (Ethics in IT).
-During my PhD, I was a fellow of the German Research Foundation (DFG) as a member of the Research Training Group (RTG) in "Philosophy, Politics & Economics".
+During my PhD, I was a fellow of the German Research Foundation (DFG) as a member of the Research Training Group (RTG) in "Collective Decision-Making" (Philsophy, Politics, and Economics).

 Research Visits: